awsdocs/aws-cpp-developer-guide/doc_source/async-methods.rst

 The method initializes a ``PutObjectRequest`` object in the same manner as its synchronous counterpart.
 In addition, a ``shared_ptr`` to an ``AsyncCallerContext`` object is allocated.
 Its ``UUID`` property is set to the Amazon S3 object name.
-The response handler callback accesses the property and outputs its value.
+For demonstration purposes, the response handler callback will access the property and output its value.

 The call to ``PutObjectAsync`` includes a reference argument to the response handler callback function ``put_object_async_finished``.
 This callback